howlround/worldtheatremap/README.md

 - In a new terminal window, make sure you are in the project root directory and run the command `grunt`.
 - Changes to the scss files will now be automatically compiled and the site should immediately update with the new styles.

+There is also a docker container that can be used to run grunt.
+I know it's overkill since it's not needed for meteor development but simplifies node differences and platform differences.
+- `docker exec worldtheatremap_meteor_1 grunt`

 ### 8. Profile image uploading

 - Images are hosted on Amazon S3 and use the Slingshot package to upload ().